rti7743/kaden_voice/naichichi2/julius/00readme.txt

 together with source codes.

-What's new in Julius-4.2
+What's new in Julius-4.2.1
 ===========================

-Version 4.2 includes new features, improvements and bug fixes.
-Score pruning (-bs) is implemented at the 1st pass search for faster decoding.
-It can be used in conjunction with the conventional rank pruning (-b).
-For audio interface, PulseAudio API is newly supported, and PortAudio library are updated to V19.
-At pulseaudio (i.e. Windows OS), you can choose the capture device by environment variable etc.
-The part of codes are refined for stability, by eliminating memory leaks and efficiency.
-Some other bugs are fixed.
+Version 4.2.1 is a bug fix release.
+Many bugs has been fixed, especially the C0 handling with CMN.
+Additionary, per-word insertion penalty at grammar is newly supported.

 See the "Release.txt" file for the full list of updates.

-Contents of Julius-4.2
+Contents of Julius-4.2.1
 =========================

 	(Documents with suffix "ja" are written in Japanese)